Dos de Mayo Square- Malasaña Neighbourhood-Madrid

 No one would be able to imagine what happened in this lively square, full of families and people passing by during the day, full of people drinking and partying at night.
 Is there a madrileño who haven’t heard, hey, let’s meet at “la Dosde”?
 (Plaza de DOS DE mayo in Spanish).
 Luckily no other 2nd of May will be like that one of 1808!

 The most important day for Madrid gave birth to important militar and popular heroes.
 One of the most famous one was Manuela Malasaña, a young girl who fought against the french troops of Napoleón.
 Because of her courage her name was given to the neighbourhood where we find the Dos de Mayo square.
-If you want to discover her story, visit our post of Manuela Malaña, but if you want to discover everthing about the Uprising of the 2nd of May, Come with us and join to Our Free Tour of Madrid!
+If you want to discover her story, visit our post of Manuela Malaña, but if you want to discover everthing about the Uprising of the 2nd of May, Come with us and join to our Free Walking Tour Madrid!